seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 `catalysts.json` is a veto mechanism for the board, not the source of this section: an event absent from it is still published if it moves price.

+**The bar is not «does it move price», it is «does it move price AND is it not already on every calendar».** A run that publishes only CPI, NFP and FOMC has not hunted; it has transcribed.
+Those dates are still printed when they bind a setup, but **at most two standard macro prints may occupy the section**, and every run must either carry at least one dated event that is not on the retail macro calendar or state in the internal appendix which sweeps were run and returned nothing.
+An empty sweep is a measurement; an unrun sweep is a gap, and only the appendix can tell them apart.

+Coverage that must be checked every time:

+- macro prints and central-bank dates;
+- **the international institutional calendar** — G7 and G20 ministerials, sherpa
+  meetings and leaders' summits, IMF and World Bank meetings, BIS, FSB and IOSCO publications.
+An innovation, digital-economy or finance-ministers track sets the risk tone for AI-adjacent and regulated-asset names days before any price moves, and it is published on official calendars nobody in retail reads;
-Coverage that must be checked every time: macro prints and central-bank dates · **major equity earnings that set the risk tone (NVIDIA is the standing example and must never be missed)** · regulatory votes and filings · ETF launches and flow inflections · token unlocks inside 14 days · protocol upgrades and governance votes · listings and delistings.
+- **major equity earnings that set the risk tone (NVIDIA is the standing example and must never be missed)**;
+- regulatory votes, filings, comment-period deadlines and court dates;
+- **ETF and fund plumbing** — issuer registration amendments, new ticker launches, conversions, index inclusion and rebalance dates — not only the daily flow number;
+- token unlocks inside 14 days, and changes to emission, buyback or burn schedules;
+- protocol upgrades and governance votes, **including a date that has SLIPPED**;
+- listings, delistings and exchange roadmap announcements.

+**A slipped date is itself a catalyst.** An upgrade moved from September to October has changed the trade, and it is printed as `ИЗМЕНИЛОСЬ` on the thesis it supported.
+Dropping the thesis silently because its catalyst evaporated leaves the Boss believing a signal was lost rather than withdrawn, which is the §11 failure arriving through the catalyst section instead of the state file.

 Each item: date · the event in one sentence a non-specialist understands · the effect as ЛОНГ / ШОРТ / ЖДАТЬ / НЕТ ВЛИЯНИЯ · the impact tag.
 Nothing else.